-Is There A Difference Between A Labradoodle And An Australian Labradoodle?
+Is There A Difference Between An American Labradoodle And An Australian Labradoodle?

 Yes, there are many differences between the two.
-The first generation labradoodle is the expected cross between a standard poodle and the labrador retriever.
-The first generation Labradoodle (F1) can be born with unexpected characteristics, either favoring most of the traits of the poodle or of the labrador retriever.
-Size and coat types vary widely, and the desired qualities are ultimately hit and miss.
+The first-generation standard labradoodle is the expected cross between a standard poodle and the labrador retriever.
+The F1 Labradoodle (first generation) can be born with unexpected characteristics, either favoring most of the traits of the poodle or of the labrador retriever.
+Size and coat types vary widely, and the desired qualities and health conditions are ultimately hit and miss.

 The F2 generation can result in the furtherance of these variations, and can even be prone to “throwbacks.”
 A throwback, in this case, refers to a Labradoodle that resembles either a poorly bred poodle or a poorly bred Labrador Retriever.

 In the 1980s, Australian dog breeder Wally Conron produced the first Labradoodle to create service dogs that were hypoallergenic or non-shedding.

 Both of the parent breeds were intelligent dogs and the resulting litters were easy to train as therapy dogs.